tdsmale/Jason/README.md

 A single-header C JSON parser.
-See main.c for an example.
+Small and Simple.
+See example.c for usage.